 First, I made the decision to work less at my primary job as an anesthesiologist.

 Now I have a second income source (you’re looking at it!) and the revenue is very much effort-based.
 The higher the quality and the more frequent the posting, the more pageviews I get and the more dollars are generated.

 How many dollars does this site generate?
 Subscribe to my e-mail list and I’ll tell you this week, but I don’t publish the numbers on the site.

-It’s money I don’t need at this point and I donate half of my profits, but that only makes me feel more guilty when I think I might want to slow down at some point and do less.
+It’s money I don’t need at this point and I donate much of my profits, but that only makes me feel more guilty when I think I might want to slow down at some point and do less.

 Back to Ninja — I’ll be curious to see what happens with this guy.
 When asked what it would take for him to be comfortable, he answered “$80,000 to $90,000 a year.”
 Based on that, he’s easily financially independent from this year’s after-tax income alone.
 But why quit now while the getting is good?

 You want an insurance agent that knows how to navigate the complex world of insurance all while keeping your unique needs in mind.
 With 20 years of experience, Loyall Group, is a niche insurance firm that works exclusively with physicians.